 Teaching for the first time presents a steep learning curve.
 Starting out by developing a new course was in hindsight somewhat optimistic.
 Once the baking analogy occurred to me, I could not forget it:

-Teaching for the first time while developing a new course is like being in the kitchen on your own, baking a loaf of bread for the very first time.
+Teaching for the first time while developing a new course is like being in the kitchen on your own, with no recipe, baking a loaf of bread for the very first time.
 Except that you have an audience who observe your every move, and you cannot throw it away if it doesn't work out.

 But I was not quite on my own.
 Several people helped, and I am especially grateful to my colleague and Associate Teaching Professor, Chance Hunt, who generously and empathetically stepped in to calm my churning and to help clear a path, and to Sue Morgan, Teaching and Learning Specialist in Learning Technologies at the iSchool, who patiently helped me climb the Canvas learning curve.
 They each saved me from some foolishness; what remained was mostly my own.